Reception

 In Reception we follow the ‘Maths No Problem‘ scheme which is delivered across the whole school.
 Following this scheme will provide the children with a firm foundation for developing maths mastery.

-During Autumn 1 we will focus on developing:
+During Summer 2 we will focus on developing:

-• Select, rotate and manipulate shapes in order to develop special and reasoning skills.
+• Select, rotate and manipulate shapes in order to develop spatial reasoning skills

 Physical Development